behrica/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-The activity data set contains ´r nrow(activity[is.na(activity$steps),])´ rows where data fro the number of steps is missing.
+The activity data set contains ´r nrow(activity[is.na(activity$steps),])´ rows where data from the number of steps is missing.

 We will replace those NAs with the average number of steps for its interval.